stride3d/stride-docs/en/manual/game-studio/panels/property-grid.md

 # Property grid

 The **Property grid** is an essential tool when working on a game.
-It shows a list of properties of the selected asset, entity or any other object.
+It shows a list of properties of the selected asset, entity or any other item that exposes modifiable values.

 TODO: IMAGE